des4maisons/til/til.md

 # logging

+* `journalctl /path/to/executable` streams logs from that executable
 * `journalctl --unit <service>` is how you view the logs for a service that uses systemd.
 * Upstart scripts log service execution to `/var/log/upstart/service-name.log`.